PeetCremer/arch-api/README.md

 ## Next steps
 - Improve the CI / CD setup to automatically deploy the API to the cloud from release branches
+- Improve CI / CD to include testing when merging Pull Requests
 - Implement geospatial queries in the API
 - Implement authentication and authorization
 - Create more testcases and harden the API against edge cases